n-makarin/naumen_login/README.md

 # Naumen login

-This script will help you to login at <https://servicedesk.rusklimat.ru/> in two clicks.
+This script will help you to login at servicedesk in two clicks.

 NOTE: only for macOS